TurakhiaLab/ROADIES/docs/index.md

 ## Contributions

-We welcome contributions from the community to enhance the capabilities of ROADIES.
+We welcome contributions from the community.
 If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.
 For general inquiries and support, reach out to our team.

 ## Citing ROADIES

-If you use the ROADIES pipeline for species tree inference in your research or publications, we kindly request that you cite the following paper:
+If you use ROADIES in your research or publications, please cite the following paper:

+Gupta A, Mirarab S, Turakhia Y, (2024).
+Accurate, scalable, and fully automated inference of species trees from raw genome assemblies using ROADIES. _bioRxiv_. https://www.biorxiv.org/content/10.1101/2024.05.27.596098v1